 Summer surge is alive and well

 That is, the surge in lost and stolen phones.
 Asurion’s claims data indicates the summer months see more than a 50% jump in smartphone loss and theft.
 In a recent experiment, Asurion purposefully “lost” smartphones in three major cities across the U.S. to test the likelihood of them being returned.
 Basically, while it’s great that so many lock their phones for security (71%, in fact), this makes it more difficult for someone to return your phone.
 In our study, we saw that displaying your contact info on the lock screen meant that your phone was 3x more likely to be returned by a good Samaritan; however, fewer than 1 in 4 actually add this extra layer of protection.

-Our tech experts shared the following tips to help keep your phone safe this summer:
+How to keep your phone safe this summer

 The easiest way to do this is to place a text label on any photo in your gallery and include an alternate phone number or email address.
 From there, go to Settings > Wallpaper and Themes.
 Select your edited image, then press Set as Wallpaper > Lock Screen.

 2. Enable Find My iPhone or similar service